Problem Set 1 - Due Tue, Feb 5 at 23:59

 i is 42; f is 6.023; s is bunny

-Bud Lojack is experimenting with a Python program that processes numbers entered by the user.
-He wants his program to behave as shown in the following examples, where text highlighted in magenta is entered by the user.
+For task 1, we will work with a Python program that processes numbers entered by the user.
+This program is supposed behave as shown in the following examples, where text highlighted in magenta is entered by the user.

 Sample Execution #1